mukul-rathi/old-personal-website/_posts/2018-08-25-DemystifyingDeepLearningPrimer.md

 layout: default
 comments: true
 date:   2018-08-25 10:00:00
-excerpt: "Motivation for the series."
+excerpt: Motivation for the series.
 ---

 ## Why bother with the maths behind deep learning?